reynolkb/blockchain-developer-bootcamp-final-project/README.md

 Due to the rise in popularity of NFTs, there has been a huge rise in artists that want to create NFTs and launch collections.
 However, a lot of these artists don't have the technical background needed in order to successfully launch a NFT collection.
 For example, if you look on Upwork there are a lot of postings for people looking for Solidity developers to help launch their NFT project.
 Some of these projects even have website designers, but not Solidity developers.

-For my final project I'm going to create a website that allows buyers (EOAs) to mint X number of NFTs at launch.
-This is a popular model since the NFT creator doesn't have to pay the gas fees to mint X number of NFTs at once which is hundreds of thousands of dollars.
-The buyers pay the gas fees to mint NFTs instead of the NFT creator, saving the NFT creator a lot of money.

-For example, let's say the NFT artist has 10,000 randomly generated unique dogs they want to launch as a NFT collection.
-They only want each buyer (EOA) to be able to mint 10 dogs out of their collection.
-The buyer does not know which unique dog they are buying so they buy 10 in the hopes of getting a rare dog with unique traits.

-In the future, this would be a scalable platform where artists can launch multiple NFT collections with a press of a button, but for now I'm going to build this where you will need to manually change certain parts of the code in order to launch different NFT collections.
+I've created a website that allows users to mint 3 NFTs per wallet out of a total of 1,000.
+This is a popular model that a lot of collections follow, mint X number of NFTs out of Y total.
+I'm very excited because I've started my own LLC to help artists create NFT collections and websites.
+I see a very bright future in the NFT space and I feel like they are just getting started.

+In the future, I want to template this so you can easily integrate it into an existing website.
+Please see the [Future Development](#Future-Development) section for more.

 ## Heroku link